Sales & Support: +1 (480) 360-6463

 Pharmacist Duties & Responsibilities:

-• Compounding and delivering drugs according to doctor’s orders.
+• Dispense prescription medications accurately and in compliance with legal regulations and delivering drugs according to doctor’s orders.

 • Monitoring customers’ medication regimens, and actions is recommended, and customers are informed of any potential negative effects.